strontic/strontic.github.io/xcyclopedia/library/winsrv.dll-19979E1729CFA0E56EB4CCCB198DFD05.md

 ## Possible Misuse

 *The following table contains possible examples of `winsrv.dll` being misused.
-While `winsrv.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `winsrv.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --